 He told me he liked to play, that was clear, and he told me he liked to draw.
 I learned from mother he did a lot of drawing in his room using pencils from a set she bought him.
 I saw a few of his drawings.
 They were very colorful, some were well done, for a promising artist.
 If there was a theme to his drawings, I didn’t see one.
 There were pictures of animals, cactus, and unnamed people.
 No particular emotion jumped out at me either.
 These were mostly drawings of his surroundings.
 He didn’t keep many, and not many people had seen them.

-About 45 minutes or so passed and I declared, to myself, that Jerry was perfectly normal.
+About 45 minutes or so passed and I declared to myself Jerry was perfectly normal.
 He was, of course.
 At his best, he was cute, he was happy, and he was fun.
 To be sure, he was driving adults crazy, and they were ready to restrict his movements at a moment’s notice.
-Still others were clamoring to give him some sort of medicine, also intended to restrict his movements, and to finally get him to “pay attention!!”
+Still others were clamoring to give him some sort of medicine, also intended to restrict his movements, and to finally, once and for all, get him to “PAY ATTENTION!!”

 If you were expecting this to be about how we changed or fixed Jerry, well, you may be surprised, though I hope not.
 He didn’t need changing or fixing and, from a temperament perspective, that’s not even possible.
 Instead, as you will see, we helped adults change their behavior, and Jerry’s followed.
 This is always true, and usually denied, by adults, especially professional adults.

 I was confident we could help mother and grandmother.
 They had lost control of their child some years before, for reasons that really don’t matter.
 I knew mother and grandmother felt defeated.
 However, I also knew they wanted Jerry to remain at home, despite their doubts.
 Please remember, as a wraparound program, our mission was to keep the family whole.
-With a few child management techniques, and some modeling by our team, mother and grandmother would be back in control in a relatively short period.
+With a few child management techniques, and some modeling by our team, mother and grandmother would be back in control sooner than they thought.

 My major concern was school.
 I had a scheduled meeting the next day with Jerry’s teacher, and others.
 I was sure with time, persistence, and some good work by our team, we could get Jerry to school in the morning, every day, with a smile on his face.
 I wasn’t sure, however, without interactive changes by the school, how long the smile would last once we did.
 Most important, unless the adults change in both locations, in the long run, not much will improve.